 Temple established by a Christian feudal lord in 1535

-You may probably be surprised that this temple was established by a Christian feudal lord, Otomo Sorin, in 1535 as his Bodai-ji.
-Bodai-ji is a Japanese Buddhism temple that takes care of a family’s dead and gives them burial and performs ceremonies in their soul’s favor (referred to Japanese dictionary “Iwanami Kojien”).
-In Zuiho-in Temple, there are several Christian landmarks such as a garden with the cross made by stones, Christian lantern, and so on.
-The gardens were made by Mirei Shigemori, who was one of the most famous landscape gardeners in 1961 in commemoration of 400 years anniversary of foundation.
-Otomo Sorin, Don Francisco in his Christian name, worked very hard as a missionary to his followers in Sengoku Era.
+You may be surprised that this temple was established by a Christian feudal lord, Otomo Sorin, in 1535 as his Bodai-ji－a Japanese Buddhism temple that takes care of a family’s dead, buries them and performs ceremonies in their soul’s favor (Referenced Japanese dictionary “Iwanami Kojien”).
+In Zuiho-in Temple (Zuihoin), there are several Christian landmarks including a garden with a crucifix made of stone, Christian lanterns.
+The gardens were made by Mirei Shigemori, who was one of the most famous landscape gardeners in 1961, in commemoration of 400 years anniversary of foundation.
+Otomo Sorin, or his Christian name Don Francisco, worked very hard as a missionary for his followers in the Sengoku period.
 Though Christianity has never been taught at Zuiho-in Temple, this aspect of the life of its founding patron is both honored and respected as a part of Otomo’s legacy.